janekfleper/typst-fancy-units/src/lib.typ

 // - unit-transform (auto, array of) function or none): The transformation(s) to apply to the unit
 // - unit-format (auto, (array of) function or none): The formatting to apply to the unit
 // - unit-macros (auto, dictionary or none): Insert unit macros
-// - format (auto, function or none): The formatting to apply to the quantity
+// - format (auto, function): The formatting to apply to the quantity
 // - num-body (content or dictionary): The number to format
 // - unit-body (content or dictionary): The unit to format
 // -> (content or dictionary)